The complex nature of this world

 A simple life; you're tossed and whirled

-By countless distractions, which give
+By chance's push and pull, which give

 An untrue sense of urgency.

 That lifts your soul up high, fulfilled